-- to enable all children to learn, and develop their skills, to the best of their ability; - to promote a positive attitude towards learning, so that children enjoy coming to school, and acquire a solid basis for lifelong learning; - to teach children the basic skills in literacy, numeracy and the broader curriculum; - to enable children to be creative and to develop their own thinking; - to teach children about the developing world, including how their environment and society have changed over time; - to help children understand British Values and life in British society; - to appreciate and value the contribution made by all ethnic groups in our multi-cultural society; - to enable children to be positive citizens; - to fulfil all the requirements of the National Curriculum and the locally agreed syllabus for Religious Education; - to teach children to have an awareness of their own spiritual development, and to distinguish right from wrong; - to help children understand the importance of truth and fairness, so that they grow up committed to equal opportunities for all; - to enable children to have respect for themselves and high self-esteem, and to live and work cooperatively with others. - To teach children how to stay safe on-line. - To ensure our pupils have a rounded understanding of their own health, both physical and mental.
+- To enable all children to learn, and develop their skills, to the best of their ability; - To promote a positive attitude towards learning, so that children enjoy coming to school, and acquire a solid basis for lifelong learning; - To teach children the basic skills in literacy, numeracy and the broader curriculum; - To enable children to be creative and to develop their own thinking; - To teach children about the developing world, including how their environment and society have changed over time; - To help children understand British Values and life in British society; - To appreciate and value the contribution made by all ethnic groups in our multi-cultural society; - To enable children to be positive citizens; - To fulfil all the requirements of the National Curriculum, the locally agreed syllabus for Religious Education, and the statutory requirement for Relationship and Sex Education; - To teach children to have an awareness of their own spiritual development, and to distinguish right from wrong; - To help children understand the importance of truth and fairness, so that they grow up committed to equal opportunities for all; - To enable children to have respect for themselves and high self-esteem, and to live and work cooperatively with others. - To teach children how to stay safe on-line. - To ensure our pupils have a rounded understanding of their own health, both physical and mental.